What to Write in a Journal When You Don't Know Where to Start

 Start with what's actually on your mind

 The default instruction for journalling — "write whatever comes to mind" — sounds permissive but is actually quite demanding.
-It asks you to both generate a topic and process it simultaneously.
+It asks you to both generate a topic and process it at the same time.
 Most people generate something small and safe, decide it isn't good enough, and stop.

 This might be something minor — an email you're dreading, a conversation that left a residue, a task you keep postponing.
 It doesn't need to be profound.
-The function of journalling is not to produce profound writing; it's to externalise what's occupying mental space so that space becomes available for other things.
+The point of journalling is not to produce profound writing.
+It's to get what's occupying your mental space out of your head, so that space becomes available for other things.

 What am I most avoiding this week? — Avoidance is almost always interesting.
 The thing you're not doing usually has something worth looking at underneath it.

-What do I want right now that I'm not letting myself have? — This surfaces the gap between what you're doing and what you actually want, which is useful data regardless of whether you act on it.
+What do I want right now that I'm not letting myself have? — This surfaces the gap between what you're doing and what you actually want, which is useful to know regardless of whether you act on it.

-What would I tell a close friend if they were in my situation? — Distance from your own experience changes how you evaluate it.
-This prompt creates simulated distance.
+What would I tell a close friend if they were in my situation? — Distance from your own experience changes how you judge it.
+This prompt creates that distance artificially.

 What happened this week that I didn't register at the time? — Small things that slipped past.
 A moment of unexpected ease.
 A sentence that landed differently than intended.
-These are the things most likely to tell you something.
+These are often the things most worth writing about.

-What am I grateful for that I haven't said out loud? — Not because gratitude journalling solves everything, but because the specific answer is usually different from what you'd say reflexively.
-The specificity matters.
+What am I grateful for that I haven't said out loud? — Not because gratitude journalling fixes everything, but because the specific answer is usually different from the reflexive one.
+The specificity is what matters.

 When you want to write but have nothing to say